-Further work has been conducted using the Exposure Assessment Modelling System (EXAMS) to explore the distribution of freshwater contaminants from point sources and the effects of their chemical properties on the risks that they may pose to fish.
+The Exposure Assessment Modelling System (EXAMS model) has been to explore the distribution of freshwater contaminants from point sources and investigate the effects that their chemical properties have on the risks that they pose to fish.
+These results have been utilsed to parameterise the life-cycle model and investigate potential impacts of certain contaminants at a population level.